Bijective enumeration of planar bipartite maps with three tight boundaries, or how to slice pairs of pants: Introduction

 \paragraph{Outline.} Section~\ref{sec:basic} introduces the basic building blocks of our approach, namely tight slices, bigeodesic diangles and bigeodesic triangles, and derives some elementary enumeration results for those pieces.
 Section~\ref{sec:gluing} explains how these pieces can be assembled to produce a map with three tight boundaries.
 This allows us to state our main bijective result, Theorem~\ref{thm:main}.
 To prove this theorem, the difficult part is to decompose a map with three tight boundaries back into basic building blocks.
 This decomposition takes place on the universal cover of the map, which is a periodic infinite map which we describe in Section~\ref{sec:universal-cover-maps}.
 Section~\ref{sec:decface} then presents the decomposition of a map with three tight boundaries, by first introducing the important geometric tool of Busemann functions associated with infinite geodesics, and finishes the proof of Theorem~\ref{thm:main} by showing that this decomposition is indeed the inverse of the assembling procedure.
 Section~\ref{sec:ecf} discusses how to recover the ECF formula from our results and a decomposition of pairs of pants into annular maps and tight pairs of pants, and then states and proves our probabilistic applications on the statistics of minimal separating cycles and areas in large random quadrangulations with three boundaries.
 Concluding remarks and discussion on future directions are gathered in Section~\ref{sec:conc}.
 Finally, we recall in Appendix~\ref{sec:slicetp} how to obtain the classical recursion relation~\eqref{eq:Req} for slices, as well as the reason why $d \ln(R/t)/ dt$ is the generating function of triply pointed maps, and in Appendix~\ref{sec:wlm} we present another approach to bigeodesic diangles and triangles in the case of quadrangulations, based on a bijection with labeled trees.

 \paragraph{Acknowledgements.} We thank Marie Albenque, Timothy Budd, Vincent Delecroix, Marco Mazzucchelli and Bram Petri for valuable discussions.
+We also thank the two anonymous referees for suggesting useful improvements to the paper.
 This project results from an institutional collaboration between CEA and ENS de Lyon, and was initiated at the occasion of the \emph{Séminaire de combinatoire de Lyon à l'ENS} which is funded by the Labex Milyon (ANR-10-LABX-0070).
-The work of JB is partly supported by the Agence Nationale de la Recherche via the grant ANR-18-CE40-0033 ``Dimers''.
+The work of JB is partly supported by the Agence Nationale de la Recherche via the grants ANR-18-CE40-0033 ``Dimers'' and ANR-19-CE48-0011 ``Combiné''.